changla-pass

 • Visit Changla Baba Temple

-This small temple near the pass is dedicated to Changla Baba, the mythical protector of the route.
-A quick stop at Changla Baba Temple adds a spiritual vibe to your adventure.
+This small temple near the pass is dedicated to Changla Baba, the legendary protector of the route.
+A quick stop at Changla Baba Temple gives your adventure a spiritual twist.

 • Sip Free Army Tea